Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Quantum phase estimation with global depolarizing noise

 \topic{summary of figures} We observe that the MSQPE achieves the target precision as expected; the orange and blue points on Fig.~\ref{fig:sinqpe}[left] have nearly-identical y-values, but differ in the cost $\mathcal{T}_{\mathrm{tot}}$.
 The numerical error for the MSQPE is very close to the classical Cramer-Rao bound for the data taken, whilst the error of RPE is about $50\%$ above its Cramer-Rao bound (Fig.~\ref{fig:sinqpe} middle panel).
 However, the Cramer-Rao bounds for the two algorithms are different (as they take different data), so this does not directly translate into a performance advantage of MSQPE at all regimes in Fig.~\ref{fig:MSQPE_vs_RPE}.
-In the regime of large target error $\epsilon_t$, the noise is not significant, and both algorithms perform as in the noiseless case, achieving near Heisenberg scaling $\epsilon_H \propto 1/\mathcal{T}_{\mathrm{tot}}$ (Fig.~\ref{fig:sinqpe}[left]).
-However, MSQPE has a better scaling constant; it satisfies the Heisenberg limit up to constant factors $\epsilon_H \approx \pi/\mathcal{T}_{\mathrm{tot}}$, while RPE has a small gap $\epsilon_H \approx 5\pi/\mathcal{T}_{\mathrm{tot}}$.
-This matches known results for the noiseless case~\cite{van2007optimal,najafiOptimum2023}.
+In the regime of large target error $\epsilon_\mathrm{t}$, the noise is not significant, and both algorithms perform as in the noiseless case, achieving near Heisenberg scaling $\epsilon_H \propto 1/\mathcal{T}_{\mathrm{tot}}$ (Fig.~\ref{fig:sinqpe}[left]).
+However, MSQPE has a better scaling constant; it satisfies the Heisenberg limit $\epsilon_H \approx \pi/\mathcal{T}_{\mathrm{tot}}$, while RPE has a small gap $\epsilon_H \approx 5\pi/\mathcal{T}_{\mathrm{tot}}$.
+This matches known results for the noiseless case~\cite{vandamOptimal2007,najafiOptimum2023}.
 The advantage of MSQPE continues in the intermediate regime, and is more significant for smaller noise strengths $\gamma$ (as can be seen in Fig.~\ref{fig:MSQPE_vs_RPE}).
 In the limit of small errors both algorithms asymptotically show $\epsilon_H \propto \sqrt{\gamma/\mathcal{T}_{\mathrm{tot}}}$ as expected.
 In this regime, RPE outperforms the MSQPE by a factor of $\approx 1.3$.
-Note that MSQPE continues to closely follow the Cramer-Rao bound in this case, which implies that the performance loss is driven by the ancilla state being suboptimal in the presence of noise, rather than the classical estimation routine performing badly.
-For MSQPE, the scaling factor is $\approx 4.9$, and for RPE $\approx 4.0$ - slightly worse than $\sqrt{4e}\approx 3.3$ bound from the specific Fisher Information in Eq.~\eqref{eq:noisy rpe_lower_bound}.
-Both are significantly ($2\times$) above the fundamental limit $0.89\sqrt{4\gamma/3e} \approx 1.7$.
+Note that MSQPE continues to closely follow the Cramer-Rao bound in this case, which implies that the performance loss is driven by the sin-state being suboptimal in the presence of noise, rather than the classical estimation routine performing badly.
+For MSQPE, the scaling factor is $\approx 4.9$ (which is close to the analytical result in Thm.~\ref{thm:mle_sinqpe}, as $\sqrt{C}\approx 4.6$), and for RPE $\approx 4.0$ - slightly worse than $\sqrt{4e}\approx 3.3$ bound from the specific Fisher Information in Eq.~\eqref{eq:noisy rpe_lower_bound}.
+Both are significantly ($2\times$) above the fundamental limit $0.89\sqrt{4\gamma/3e} \approx 1.7$ \cite{kolodynski2013efficient}.